Critical evaluation of reference charge radii and applications in mirror nuclei: Re-evaluation of reference radii

 which tends to zero for nuclei with a uniform charge distribution.
 We will see that $v$ increases from 2 to 9 per mill between $Z=6$ and $Z=32$.
 This means that any extraction of charge radii from muonic x-ray measurements with sub percent accuracy must include a discussion of the nuclear shape.
-Following Ref.~\cite{2015-qr}, we note that in scattering experiments, a high momentum transfer (measured e.g. in fm$^{-1}$) compared to the nuclear size is needed in order to be sensitive to higher moments of the charge distribution.
+Following Ref.~\cite{2015-qr}, I note that in scattering experiments, a high momentum transfer (measured e.g. in fm$^{-1}$) compared to the nuclear size is needed in order to be sensitive to higher moments of the charge distribution.
 Thus, the maximal momentum transfer over the RMS radius, $q/r$, is indicative of the ability of a scattering experiment to resolve subtle features of the charge distribution.
-For each nucleus on which electrons were scattered upon, we estimate the most probable value of $v$ from the charge distribution obtained by the scattering experiments with the highest maximal $q$.
+For each nucleus on which electrons were scattered upon, I estimate the most probable value of $v$ from the charge distribution obtained by the scattering experiments with the highest maximal $q$.
 These data are usually the ones in which a (nearly) model-independant analysis of the scattering data was done.
 The results are given in Tab.~\ref{tab:v}.

-Having chosen the most probable value, $v(q_\mathrm{max})$, we turn to bootstrap its uncertainty.
-To do that, for each nucleus in which one or more measurements with large are available, we extract the less accurate factors $v(q_i)$'s from the rest of the scattering experiments whose parametrizations are given in Ref.~\cite{1987-VJV, 1995-Fricke, 1997-WE}.
-We then look at the deviation $|v(q_i)-v(q_\mathrm{max})|$, shown in Fig.~\ref{fig:sigmav}.
-It is clearly seen that the lower the figure of merit $q/r$, the higher the chance the the $v$ factors will deviate much from their most probable values.
-In several cases, the deviation is unreasonably low, which we ascribe to a correlations in their analysis.
+Having chosen the most probable value, $v(q_\mathrm{max})$, I turn to bootstrap its uncertainty.
+To do that, for each nucleus in which one or more measurements with a high momentum scattering are available, I extract the less accurate factors $v(q_i)$'s from the rest of the scattering experiments whose parametrizations are given in Ref.~\cite{1987-VJV, 1995-Fricke, 1997-WE}.
+I then look at the deviation $|v(q_i)-v(q_\mathrm{max})|$, shown in Fig.~\ref{fig:sigmav}.
+It is clearly seen that the lower the figure of merit $q/r$, the higher the chance the the $v$ factors will significantly deviate from their most probable values.
+In several cases, the deviation is unreasonably low, which I ascribe to correlations in their analysis.
 These are difficult disentangle due to the partiality of the published information.
-In light of this we parameterise the uncertainty taking into account the most deviating points.
-To account for these possible deviations, we choose a simple uncertainty parametrization
+In light of this, I parameterize the uncertainty taking into account the most deviating points.
+To account for these possible deviations, I choose a simple uncertainty parametrization